On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Introduction

 Let $X$ be a complex manifold and $Y$ be a compact complex submanifold of $X$.
 Assume that there exists a non-singular holomorphic foliation $\mathcal{F}$ which has $Y$ as a compact leaf and is defined on a neighborhood $V$ of $Y$ in $X$.
 Our interest is the relation between complex-analytic properties of small neighborhoods of $Y$ and complex dynamics of the holonomy of $\mathcal{F}$ along $Y$.

-In this paper, we consider the case where $X$ is a complex surface and $Y$ is an elliptic curve as a compact leaf of $\mathcal{F}$.
-It follows from the fundamental results in foliation theory (\cite{B},\cite{M2}) that the normal bundle $N_{Y/X}$ of $Y$ is topologically trivial.
+In this paper, we consider the case where $X$ is a complex surface and $Y$ is a compact Riemann surface (mainly an elliptic curve) as a compact leaf of $\mathcal{F}$.
+It follows from the fundamental results in foliation theory that the normal bundle $N_{Y/X}$ of $Y$ is topologically trivial; Since $N_{Y/X}$ is a holomorphic line bundle on a compact Riemann surface $Y$ and its degree ${\rm deg}\,N_{Y/X} (=c_1(N_{Y/X})=(Y^2))$ is zero by the existence of the Bott connection, which is flat along $Y$ (\cite{B} or \cite{CS}, see also \cite[p.
+37]{Br}).
 On the other hand, the complex analytic structure on a neighborhood of $Y$ may behave complicatedly even if the normal bundle is holomorphically trivial.
 The neighborhood of an embedded curve with topologically trivial normal bundle is analytically classified into three types $(\alpha), (\beta)$, and $(\gamma)$ according to Ueda's classification (\cite{U}, see also \S \ref{section:review_uedatheory} below.
 Original Ueda's neighborhood theory assumes neither that $Y$ is an elliptic curve nor the existence of a foliation).
 A pair $(Y, X)$ is said to be of type $(\beta)$ if there exists a non-singular holomorphic foliation $\mathcal{G}$ defined on a neighborhood of $Y$ which has $Y$ as a leaf and has $\textrm{U}(1)$-linear holonomy along $Y$.
 In this case, $Y$ admits a system of \textit{pseudoflat} neighborhoods.
 A pair $(Y, X)$ is said to be of type $(\alpha)$ if, roughly speaking, it is different from the case of type $(\beta)$ in $n$-jet along $Y$ for some positive integer $n$ (see \S \ref{section:review_uedatheory} for the precise definition).
 Ueda showed that $Y$ admits a system of \textit{strongly pseudoconcave} neighborhoods in this case \cite[Theorem 1]{U}.
 The remaining case is called type $(\gamma)$.
 So far, little is known about this case.
-The first example of the pair $(Y, X)$ of type $(\gamma)$ is constructed by Ueda \cite[\S 5.4]{U}.
+The first example of the pair $(Y, X)$ of type $(\gamma)$ is constructed by Ueda \cite[\S 5.4]{U}, in which $Y$ is a compact Riemann surface of genus larger than $0$.
 Note that this example (of Ueda's) satisfies our assumption on the existence of $\mathcal{F}$ on $V$ as above.
-In \cite{K}, the first author investigated the complex-analytic properties of small neighborhoods of $Y$ for Ueda's example $(Y, X)$, whose generalization is one of the biggest motivations of the present paper.
-Our purpose is to determine the type of $(Y,X)$ from the information of holonomy of $\mathcal{F}$ along $Y$.
+In \cite{K}, the first author investigated the complex-analytic properties of small neighborhoods of $Y$ for Ueda's example $(Y, X)$ when $Y$ is an elliptic curve, whose generalization is one of the biggest motivations of the present paper.
+Our purpose is to determine the type of $(Y,X)$ from the information about the holonomy of $\mathcal{F}$ along $Y$.
+In what follows we always assume that $Y$ is an elliptic curve.